Skip to main content

 Walking

-With an abundance of hotels near the Walter E. Washington Convention Center, you can always head to your meeting by foot.
-This is the most inexpensive method of commuting that also happens to be eco-friendly and great for your health.
-The American Geophysical Union recently hosted 28,000 attendees for its 2018 fall meeting in DC without the use of a shuttle.
+DC is the third most walkable city in the United States, according to Smart Growth America, so if you can head to your meeting by foot.
+This is the most inexpensive method of commuting that also happens to be sustainable and great for your health.
+The American Geophysical Union (AGU) hosted 28,000 attendees in DC without using a shuttle.

-"We selected Washington, DC in large part because the city is so walkable and has excellent public transportation,” said Lauren Parr, vice president of meetings, American Geophysical Union (AGU).
+"We selected Washington, DC in large part because the city is so walkable and has excellent public transportation,” said Lauren Parr, former vice president of meetings, American Geophysical Union.
 "AGU never shuttles for large meetings as it’s a carbon and financial expenditure that we don’t wish to incur, and we had excellent feedback from our attendees on what a great walking city DC is.
-DC was a great choice for AGU and it’s a great choice for any planner looking to leverage the local transportation options and eliminate shuttles."
+DC is a great choice for any planner looking to leverage the local transportation options and eliminate shuttles."

 02